chukwunnonso/Technical-writing/introduction-to-github/github.md

 ## Why GitHub
 Using GiHub offers a lot of advantages.
 To help you understand why you ought to start utilizing GitHub, I'll outline a few.

-- With GitHub, securing your projects with top level security only takes a few seconds.
+- With GitHub, securing your projects with top level security only takes a few seconds and it is very easy for seasoned developer, early career programmers and even non coders and like dessigners and content producers.

-- GitHub was created with all of your needs in mind,  whether you are a seasoned developer or just getting started.
--GitHub is built with the idea that people are social beings, making it simple for you to connect and cooperate with other developers from across the world and growing your network.
+- GitHub is built with the idea that people are social beings, making it simple for you to connect and cooperate with other developers from across the world and growing your network.
--GitHub allows you to work independently on a personal project as well as with others to collaborate on a collaborative project.
+- GitHub simplifies working independently on a personal project as well as with a team for a collaborative project.
 - Using GitHub, you may enhance open source projects in a manner similar to humanitarian aid.
 - Due to the exponential growth of mobile users, GitHub mobile now enables access to your repository from anywhere.
-- GitHub is an institution that makes learning accessible to everyone and serves as more than just a platform for storing repositories.
+- GitHub is host to millions of repository thereby making learning accessible to everyone and serves as more than just a platform for storing repositories.
-- Non-coders can also utilize GitHub, including designers, writers, and content producers.
+-  Due to the exponential growth of mobile users, GitHub mobile now enables access to your repository from anywhere.

 ## Git vs Github

-Despite being combined, Git and GitHub have different features.
+Despite being used together, Git and GitHub are different.
 We will list a handful of them here.

 | Git      | GitHub |
 | ----------- | ----------- |